ryantd42/NY-Legislative-Git/2023/S7353A-2023/bill.md

  IDENTIFIED IN PARAGRAPH B OF THIS SUBDIVISION.
   D.  "PARENT"  MEANS  A  PARENT,  LEGAL GUARDIAN, OR PERSON IN PARENTAL RELATION TO A STUDENT.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD03199-02-4
+ S. 7353--A  2

   E. "EDUCATIONAL PROGRAM" SHALL MEAN EDUCATIONAL PROGRAMS SUPERVISED OR ADMINISTERED BY A JUVENILE DETENTION FACILITY PURSUANT  TO  SECTION  ONE HUNDRED TWELVE OF THIS CHAPTER.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03199-01-3
- S. 7353  2

-  F. "JUVENILE DETENTION FACILITY" SHALL MEAN SECURE, SPECIALIZED SECURE AND  NON-SECURE  JUVENILE DETENTION FACILITIES DESCRIBED IN TITLE TWO OF ARTICLE NINETEEN-G OF THE EXECUTIVE LAW.
+  F.  "JUVENILE  DETENTION  FACILITY"  SHALL  MEAN  SECURE,  SPECIALIZED SECURE, LIMITED SECURE, AND  NON-SECURE  JUVENILE  DETENTION  FACILITIES DESCRIBED IN TITLE TWO OF ARTICLE NINETEEN-G OF THE EXECUTIVE LAW.
   G. "ELIGIBLE STUDENT" MEANS A STUDENT EIGHTEEN YEARS OR OLDER.
   2. AS AUTHORIZED UNDER THE FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT, 20 U.S.C.
 SECTION 1232G(B)(1)(E), WHERE A STUDENT HAS BEEN  DIRECTED  TO